resolve-works/insight/README.md

 docker-compose run cli
 ```

 In this container you can run the `insight` tool.
+The `data` directory is
+mounted in the container, which you can use to upload files.